Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 </pre>

 <sub><sup>
 References:
 https://wiki.archlinux.org/index.php/ATI#Installation
 https://wiki.archlinux.org/index.php/Xorg#Driver_installation
 </sup></sub>

 ##### Notebook

 The notebook has a hybrid system with two graphics cards, Intel and NVIDIA.
-The software that manages the GPU's is called NVIDIA Optimus, in Windows it works by dynamicaly switching between the GPU's, based on a whilelist provided by the driver of NVIDIA.
+The software that manages the GPU's is called NVIDIA Optimus, in Windows it works by dynamically switching between the GPU's, based on a whitelist provided by the driver of NVIDIA.
 In Linux, there is no actual official NVIDIA support for the Optimus technology, or at least not completely.

-This subject is complex, but basically there are two softwares that attempt to deal with the lack of official support, one is called [PRIME](https://wiki.archlinux.org/index.php/PRIME), the other one is called [Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee).
-I will leave here a few bullet points to ilustrate the senario.
+This subject is complex, but basically there are two software’s that attempt to deal with the lack of official support, one is called [PRIME](https://wiki.archlinux.org/index.php/PRIME), the other one is called [Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee).
+I will leave here a few bullet points to illustrate the scenario.

-1. PRIME requiers a `xrandr` command to switch GPU's and than a logout to efectively change the GPU.
+1. PRIME requires a `xrandr` command to switch GPU's and than a logout to effectively change the GPU.
-2. Bumblebee requiers a `optirun` or `primusrun` command to execute a specific aplication with the dedicated GPU.
+2. Bumblebee requires a `optirun` or `primusrun` command to execute a specific application with the dedicated GPU.
-3. PRIME integrates better with open-source drivers, that have poor performance compared with the proprietary drivers.
+3. PRIME integrates better with open-source drivers that have poor performance compared with the proprietary drivers.
 4. Bumblebee integrates better with proprietary drivers, but is reported to have poor performance compared with PRIME.
 5. Bumblebee can be integrated with [Primus](https://github.com/amonakov/primus) (not PRIME) for better performance.
 6. Bumblebee can be integrated with [bbswitch](https://wiki.archlinux.org/index.php/Bumblebee#Power_management) to have better power management.